Supervised Machine Learning: Preparing Data & Deploying Analytic Models for Classification & Prediction

 Duration: One Day Course

-Regression, decision trees, neural networks—along with many other supervised learning techniques—provide powerful predictive insights.
-These data-driven insights inform the forces shaping your organization’s outcomes.
+Regression, decision trees, neural networks – along with many other supervised learning techniques, provide powerful predictive insights.
+These data-driven insights inform which forces are shaping your organization’s outcomes.
 Once built, the models can produce key indicatorsto optimize the allocation of organizational resources.

 The deployment phase includes proper model interpretation and looking for clues that the model will perform well on unseen data.
-Although the predictive power of these machine learning models can be very impressive, there is no benefit unless they inform value-focused actions.
+Although the predictive power of these machine-learning models can be very impressive, there is no benefit unless they inform value-focused actions.
 Models must be deployed in an automated fashion to continually support decision making for residual impact.
 The instructor will show how to interpret supervised models with an eye toward decisioning automation.
 This course will demonstrate how real-world projects often combine different kinds of supervised models.